thomas-dsl-johnson/ACORN/README.md

 python external/recover_causal_graph_from_causal_order/generate_ground_truth/generate_order_from_matrix.py
 ```

 We are done.
-Our Causal River file structure should now match as it appears [here](https://github.com/thomas-dsl-johnson/ACORN?tab=readme-ov-file#data)
+The `Causal_River` file structure should now match as it appears in the [Repository Structure](https://github.com/thomas-dsl-johnson/ACORN?tab=readme-ov-file#data)

 #### 1\.c Complete setup of your own datasets